 No District property may be removed from the campus without expressed written permission from the department chairperson or supervisor.
 Unauthorized removal of District property from the campus is a violation of the law and may result in prosecution.

 Maintenance and Security Of Campus Facilities

 The Maintenance, Custodial, Grounds and Safety Departments combine to enhance the District's maintenance and security of campus facilities.
-Safety Officers conduct a daily, carefully monitored accountability program for equipment such as computers daily.
 Exterior doors on campus are secured each evening by custodians and Safety Officers.
 Building burglar and fire alarms are monitored by the Safety Department and private alarm companies.
 Grounds staff routinely trim trees and bushes to reduce potential safety hazards.
 Lighting is checked daily.
 Security hardware deficiencies are reported during continuous watch tour inspections by Safety Officers and are repaired promptly.
 All members of the community can report maintenance/security deficiencies by submitting Hazard Reporting Notices, or work orders.
 Exterior doors, especially classroom doors, should not be propped open.